Things to do in Vietnam’s Mekong Delta

 U-Minh Thuong National Park

-Aside from Cai Rang Floating Market, Ben Tre is probably the most popular attraction in the Vietnamese Mekong Delta.
+Aside from the Cai Rang Floating Market, Ben Tre is probably the most popular attraction in the Vietnam Mekong Delta Map.
 Day tours to Ben Tre from Ho Chi Minh City are the most popular way of visiting this relaxed backwaters, where sampan boats cruise shaded canals below overhanging ferns and palm trees, creating an idyllic ambience and one that should not be missed on a tour of the Mekong Delta.
 Ben Tre is famous for its coconuts, and all manners of coconut-based food, drink and handicrafts can be tried here for the curious tourist.

 Best Day Trips From Ho Chi Minh City